Robert Ellis 1937 - 2020 - Obituary

 Following his retirement from the Navy, he worked part-time at the Mystic Aquarium and volunteered for several years at the Mystic Seaport.
 He and his wife enjoyed traveling, gardening, and boating.
 They spent several winters in Florida where they especially enjoyed spring training baseball games.

-In addition to his beloved wife Judy of 60 years; he is survived by his two sons, Michael and his wife Monika of Blair, Neb., Christopher and his wife Zekie of Stonington; and three daughters, Janet of Chandler, Ariz., Jacquelyn and her husband R. Cushing Taft of Valencia, Calif., Roberta and her husband John Keenan of San Diego, Calif.; 12 grandchildren; four great-grandchildren; and many nieces and nephews.
-He was the brother of David Ellis of Marion, Mass., and Claudia and her husband Kirby Falkenberg of South Bend, Ind. and Sarasota, Fla.
+In addition to his beloved wife Judy of 60 years, he is survived by his two sons, Michael and his wife Monika, of Blair, NE, Christopher and his wife Zekie of Stonington, CT, and three daughters, Janet of Chandler, AZ, Jacquelyn and her husband R. Cushing Taft of Valencia, CA, Roberta and her husband John Keenan of San Diego, CA, and 12 grandchildren and 4 great grandchildren, and many nieces and nephews.
+He was the brother of David Ellis of Marion, MA, and Claudia and her husband Kirby Falkenberg of South Bend, IN and Sarasota, FL.

-A private funeral mass will be held at Saint Patrick Church, Main Street, Mystic where he was a faithful parishioner.
-Calling hours are from 4 to 7 p.m.
-Sunday, July 12, at the Mystic Funeral Home, Route 1, Mystic.
-Donations can be made to Saint Patrick Church, the Pawcatuck Neighborhood Center or St. Edmund's Retreat, Enders Island.
+A private funeral mass will be held at Saint Patrick's Church, Main St. Mystic where he was a faithful parishioner.
+Calling hours are from 4-7pm on Sunday, July 12th at the Mystic Funeral Home, Route 1, Mystic.
+Donations can be made to Saint Patrick's Church, the Pawcatuck Neighborhood Center or St. Edmund's Retreat, Enders Island.